umn-gis-5574/week2/README.md

    <script src="http://cdn.leafletjs.com/leaflet-0.7.5/leaflet.js"></script>
    ```

 3. The main attraction of any HTML page is the `<body>`.
 This is where the actual content of your page goes.
-You might have a thousand lines of JavaScript  There's [waaaay too much](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) to cover in this space, but just know that when making web maps at some point you'll need to create a container of some sort (usually a `<div>` element).
+There's [waaaay too much](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) to cover in this space, but just know that when making web maps at some point you'll need to create a container of some sort (usually a `<div>` element).

 ### CSS classes, ids, selectors